tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 > ... playing with ideas is extremely exhilarating.
 Not only philosophy but the emergence of new scientific ideas is fueled by the enjoyment one obtains from creating a new way to describe reality.
 The tools that make the flow of thought possible are common property, and consist of the knowledge recorded in books available in schools and libraries.
 A person who becomes familiar with the conventions of poetry, or the rules of calculus, can subsequently grow independent of external stimulation.
 She can generate ordered trains of thought regardless of what is happening in external reality.
 When a person has learned a symbolic system well enough to use it, she has established a portable, self-contained world within the mind (127)

-In other words, the seemingly absent-minded philosopher who is really lost in deep thought, running ideas through logical syllogisms to dissect them to their core and then re-assemble them back into a whole, enters a flow state, despite the heightened consciousness.
+In other words, the seemingly absent-minded philosopher who is really lost in deep thought, running ideas through logical syllogisms to dissect them to their core and then reassemble them back into a whole, enters a flow state, despite the heightened consciousness.
 It seems a bit paradoxical, though perhaps there are different types of consciousness, and I haven't been precise in my definitions.

 The entropic mindset Csikszentmihalyi warns against isn't the philosopher focusing on arguments about abstract ideas, but rather the idle person whose mind isn't focused on anything at all (monkey mind, not curious mind).
 It's "when we are left alone, with no demands on attention, the basic disorder of the mind reveals itself.
 With nothing to do, it begins to follow random patterns."
 (119).